Home » Long Beach Recycles » Yard Trimmings & Food Scraps » Residential Organics (Green Cart) Collection

 No, compostable and biodegradable plastics should not be placed in the green cart.
 Composting facilities cannot break down these types of products.
 All compostable or biodegradable products should be placed in the trash cart.

-Bags are not required.
+Bags are not recommended.
 However, if bags are used, paper bags are strongly recommended, as they can be processed along with organic material.
-Plastics bags are discouraged as they can lead to higher operational costs due to additional equipment needed to separate organic material from the bags.
+Plastic bags are discouraged as they can lead to higher operational costs due to additional equipment needed to separate organic material from the bags.
 However, if plastic bags are used please ensure they are clear so that contents are visible.
 Acceptable organic materials will be processed, but the plastic bags themselves will not be recycled or composted.

 • How can I keep my green cart clean?